-- Setting assessment tasks that: - Will be used to measure student performance in each component of a course. - Are effective at discriminating between students' achievement of outcomes in order to determine assessment rank. - o Specify a mark/weighting for each assessment task. - Are of the same type and have the same weighting for all classes studying that course. - Providing students with a written assessment notification for each assessment task that contains a more detailed explanation of the specific nature of the task.
+- Setting assessment tasks that: - o Will be used to measure student performance in each component of a course. - Are effective at discriminating between students' achievement of outcomes in order to determine assessment rank. - o Specify a mark/weighting for each assessment task. - Are of the same type and have the same weighting for all classes studying that course. - Providing students with a written assessment notification for each assessment task that contains a more detailed explanation of the specific nature of the task.
 This notification will be issued at least two weeks in advance.
 In exceptional circumstances, the school may reschedule or substitute an assessment task with the written approval of the Principal.
-In such cases, teachers will inform students of the new arrangements, in writing, at least two weeks in advance - Maintaining a register for all assessment tasks that acknowledges the receipt of the assessment notification (by the student), submission of the assessment task (by the teacher), and the return of the assessment task (by the student). - Providing students with assessment task feedback at the completion of each task, which includes a mark or grade, rank (if applicable), detailed marking criteria and written feedback. - Establishing procedures for recording and reporting student performance on all assessment tasks.
-Records of all marks that form part of the assessment program are to be kept in duplicate and filed separately for security purposes.
+In such cases, teachers will inform students of the new arrangements, in writing, at least two weeks in advance. - Maintaining a register for all assessment tasks that acknowledges the receipt of the assessment notification (by the student), submission of the assessment task (by the teacher), and the return of the assessment task (by the student). - Providing students with assessment task feedback at the completion of each task, which includes a mark or grade, rank (if applicable), detailed marking criteria and written feedback.

-- Issuing official NESA Non-Completion of a Course Warning Letters to students and parents/caregivers outlining the areas of unsatisfactory completion of the Year 11 and/or Year 12 course requirements.
-The Stage 6 Head Teacher will also be notified. - Ensuring that final cumulative school-based assessment marks are not provided to students and that students are aware that they can access their Assessment Rank Order Notice after the last HSC examination has occurred.
+- Establishing procedures for recording and reporting student performance on all assessment tasks.
+Records of all marks that form part of the assessment program are to be kept in duplicate and filed separately for security purposes. - Issuing official NESA Non-Completion of a Course Warning Letters to students and parents/caregivers outlining the areas of unsatisfactory completion of the Year 11 and/or Year 12 course requirements.
+The Stage 6 Head Teacher will also be notified.